medjazz79/pye-pycharm-vscode-theme/README.md

 ## Features

 *   **PyCharm Inspired:** Colors and syntax highlighting are carefully chosen to emulate the well-loved PyCharm Darcula theme.
+*   **Enhanced RTL Support in Notebooks:** Improved readability for Right-to-Left languages (like Arabic) in Jupyter Notebook cells, including better margins for a more comfortable note-taking and study experience.
+This is particularly helpful when mixing RTL and LTR languages.
+*   **Optimized for Python & Jupyter Study:** Specifically designed to enhance the experience of learning, coding in Python, and taking notes within Jupyter Notebooks.
-*   **Dark & Consistent:** Provides a cohesive dark interface across the editor, terminal, sidebar, and other VS Code UI elements using a base background of `#2B2B2B`.
+*   **Dark & Consistent:** Provides a cohesive dark interface across the editor, terminal, sidebar, and other VS Code UI elements.
 *   **Optimized for Readability:** Focus on clear differentiation for keywords, strings, comments, and other code tokens.
-*   **Notebook Friendly:** Specific styles for Jupyter Notebook cells, borders, and status elements to enhance the notebook experience.
+*   **Notebook Friendly:** Specific styles for Jupyter Notebook cells, borders, and status elements.

 ## Installation